Super Star (2002 film): Cast

+Production

+The film was supposed to be directed by seven to eight different directors who backed out for various reasons before Nagathihalli Chandrashekhar was chosen.
+Nagathihalli Chandrashekhar had mentioned in an interview that, although he was credited as the director, he was not given much freedom on the sets and Upendra was the one who took decisions regarding the shoot of the movie.

 Soundtrack

 The music for the movie was composed and lyrics were penned by Hamsalekha.
 The track "Thagole Thagole" was a chartbuster.

 Critical reception

-The reaction from the critics turned out to be mostly negative upon the film's release.
-While the performances of the lead artistes, unique story line of the film, soundtrack, background music and other technical aspects of the film were praised, the screenplay of the film was the most criticized by the critics as well as the audiences.
+Upon its release, the film received mostly negative reviews from critics.
+While the performances of the lead actors, the film's unique storyline, soundtrack, background music and other technical aspects were praised, the screenplay was criticised the most by both critics and the audience.
+Many audience members felt that the film was more Upendra's genre than Nagathahalli Chandrashekhar's.

 Box office

 Karnataka

 Superstar had an extremely strong opening at the box office across Karnataka similar to the earlier record breaking openers of Upendra and set the box office on fire during its opening weekend.
 The film continued to storm the box office during its initial weeks, but failed to live up to the expectations and most of the fans were disappointed by the movie.
 Superstar ended up becoming a below average grosser in Karnataka by running only for 6 weeks in its main centre in Bangalore.
 The film was sold to distributors at a very high distribution price and got an extraordinary opening in its initial weeks, thus returning investment for the producer.
 Compared to Upendra's earlier blockbuster movies like A, Upendra, Preethse, H2O, this film was considered as average hit as it returned investment for the producer.